hacklanta/lift-formality/README.md

 ```

 But field groups also have a very important property: they can be converted
-into a different type using its `withConverter` function.
-In particular, a field
+into a different type using its `as` function.
+In particular, a field group can
-group can be a placeholder for a type that involves its combined fields.
-Let's
+be a placeholder for a type that involves its combined fields.
+Let's redo the
-redo the above:
+above:

 ```scala
   val registrationForm =